Sobieck/memories-of-lisa-rae-mitchell-phd/stories/thomas-anderson-sobieck/me-stuff/keep-sakes.md

 The pink dog mom bumper magnet she had in the back of her CRV

 And the Sheldrick Wildlife Trust hat her parents gave her for a holiday that Lisa wore all over the place.

+a chrismas label that says to: lovey from: nub